Budhyant/stanford-cme213.github.io/Lecture Notes/Lecture_18/Lecture_18.md

 ---
 class: center, middle

-Let's do a broadcast inside along the $i$ axis.
+Let's do a broadcast along the $i$ axis.

 We need groups of the type $(\*,j,k)$.